pdjr-n2k/ROM106/README.md

 NMEA/CAN interfacing is provided by an
 [MCP2551 High-speed CAN Transceiver](http://ww1.microchip.com/downloads/en/devicedoc/20001667g.pdf).

-Each output channel drives a latching relay.
+Each output channel drives a latching relay with zero-volt NO, COM and NC connections.
 The state of switchbank channels (as detected by the microcontroller) is reported visually by four LEDs.